ToshioCP/Gtk4-tutorial/gfm/sec19.md

 - Builds a "fullscreen" action and "color" action.
 - Connects the "fullscreen" action and the "change-state" signal handler `fullscreen_changed`
 - Its initial state is set to FALSE.
-- Connects the "color" action and the "activate" signal handler `color_activate`
+- Connects the "color" action and the "activate" signal handler `color_activated`
 - Its parameter type is string and the initial value is "red".
 - Adds the actions to the action map `win`.